Jatin2662/HabitGoalTracker/README.md

 - This app helps to add, delete, update habits and track them on daily basis, yet all functionalities are not yet implemented.
 Work is in Progress!!!

+## How to run

+- run `npm install` in root, frontend, backend
+- run `npm run dev` in root to start application.
+- If error you can look for root `package.json` and find "dev": "concurrently \"cd frontend && npm start\" \"cd backend && nodemon main.js\" "

 ## Features

 - Add, Update, Delete, Visualize Habits